On rigidity and convergence of circle patterns: Maximum principles and rigidity of circle patterns in the hyperbolic plane

 Furthermore the inequality is strict if at least for one edge $[v_i,v_k]\in E(G)$ we have a strict inequality $u_k<\rho^*(v_k)$.
 Therefore the minimum of $S_{\text{hyp}}$ with boundary conditions $\rho|_{\partial V}$ in contained in $U$. \end{proof}

 Similarly as He in~\cite{He99} we now generalize this maximum principle to circle patterns which only intersect the unit disc $\D$.
-For this reason we generalize the hyperbolic functional $S_{\text{hyp}}$ for circles intersecting the boundary $\partial \D$.
+For this reason, we generalize the hyperbolic functional $S_{\text{hyp}}$ for circles intersecting the boundary $\partial \D$.

 \begin{remark} In the Poincar\'e disc model of the hyperbolic geometry the geodesics are the intersections of circles orthogonal to $\partial \D$ with $\D$.
 Consider a circle which intersects $\partial \D$ in two points with exterior intersection angle $\beta$.
-Then all points on the corresponding circular arc in $\D$ have the same distance to the geodesic line which intersects $\partial \D$ in the same two points, see Figure~\ref{figCircLine}.
+Then all points on the corresponding circular arc in $\D$ have the same distance to one fixed geodesic which intersects $\partial \D$ in the same two points, see Figure~\ref{figCircLine}.
 This distance $\delta$ satisfies

-Therefore these curves may be interpreted as generalization of circles where all points have the same distance to one fixed point (which is the center).
+These curves are also called {\em hypercycles} and may be interpreted as generalization of circles where all points have the same distance to one fixed point (which is the center).

 \end{remark}

 First, we generalize the angle function $\varphi_{e}$.
 Consider a circular arc intersecting $\partial \D$ in some exterior angle $\beta\in[0,\pi)$ which intersects a circle contained in $\D$ in an angle $\theta\in(0,\pi)$.
 Let $c=c_{\text{hyp}}$ be the center of this circle and $r=r_{\text{hyp}}$ its radius.
 Set $\rho=\log\tanh\frac{r}{2}$ as above.
 Then the angle $\varphi_{e}^g(\rho,\beta,\theta)$ at $c$ is given by (see Figure~\ref{figsPhi}\subref{figDefPhi}):